District of Columbia federal voting rights: Unitary states

-Paris, the capital of France, is also one of the special status collectivities, but is nevertheless represented on the same basis as the other departments in the National Assembly and the Senate.
+Paris, the capital of France, is also one of the special status collectivities but is nevertheless represented on the same basis as the other departments in the National Assembly and the Senate.

 London, the capital of England and of the United Kingdom, is both a ceremonial county and one of the nine officially-recognized regions of England.
 Although the formal creation of these regions is not regarded to have federalized England, London nevertheless now has an elected regional government, led by the Mayor of London.
-This is currently the only such elected regional government in England.
+As of 2024, this is one of twelve areas in England with mayoral devolution.
 Greater London elects 73 out of 650 MPs to the Parliament of the United Kingdom.
-Until the Withdrawal of the United Kingdom from the European Union, it formed its own constituency that elected members to the European Parliament.
+Until the Withdrawal of the United Kingdom from the European Union, it formed its constituency that elected members to the European Parliament.

-Rome, the capitol of Italy, is part of the Lazio 1 Constituency for what concerns elections to the Chamber of Deputies and part of the Lazio Constituency for what concerns elections to the Senate.
-Lazio, the region Rome belongs to, is costitutionally entitled to no less than 3 senators, just as every other region aside from Molise (which is constitutionally entitled to no less than 2 senators) and Valle d'Aosta (which is constitutionally entitled to no less than 1 senator).
+Rome, the capital of Italy, is part of the Lazio 1 Constituency for what concerns elections to the Chamber of Deputies and part of the Lazio Constituency for what concerns elections to the Senate.
+Lazio, the region Rome belongs to, is constitutionally entitled to at least 3 senators, just as every other region aside from Molise (which is constitutionally entitled to at least 2 senators) and Valle d'Aosta (which is constitutionally entitled to at least 1 senator).

 Tokyo, one of the 47 prefectures of Japan, is in many respects regarded as a prefecture like any other, although in English it is officially known as the Tokyo Metropolis and its elected government the Tokyo Metropolitan Government.
 Voters in the Japanese capital elect lawmakers to the National Diet on the same basis as in the rest of Japan.

-DC voting reform laws of 2023

-Since February 23, 2023 laws passed and enacted state that any individuals who are currently living as residents (for at least 30 days or more) within the District of Columbia itself - regardless of "citizenship or immigration status" are automatically entitled to vote immediately.
-This legislation further strengthens and enhances voting rights for individuals in the District of Columbia.